Rules of Conduct

 - An occasional corny joke to get you to laugh.
 Movie quotes… I quote movies a lot!

 What I Expect From you and Your Guest

 - Be on time or a little early.
 When I say a little early, I don’t mean an hour or two early… I mean 15 minutes or less.

 - No physical abuse, unwanted physical contact, sexual advances, and/or intentional inappropriate conduct.

 - Aggressive or abusive behavior, including, but not limited to, shouting, personal insults, threatening language, bullying, self-bullying, and self-bashing.

 - Discrimination, harassment, or otherwise disparaging remarks and comments as related to a protected characteristic under the Equality Act of 2010, including age, race, religion, ethnicity, gender, and sexual orientation.

-- Discrimination, harassment, or otherwise disparaging remarks and comments toward or about LGBTQ, physically or mentally challenged persons, or any other behavioral challenged persons.
+- Discrimination, harassment, or otherwise disparaging remarks and comments toward or about LGBTQ, physically or mentally challenged persons, or any other behaviorally challenged persons.